 The Request for Proposals was released June 10, 2019.
 Applications are due September 30, 2019, and award notification will take place on December 9, 2019.

-Webinars were held at the following times and included a general introduction to the grants, the application process, and a Q&A:
+Webinars will be held at the following times and include a general introduction to the grants, the application process, and a Q&A:

 The costs of higher education have skyrocketed for students, and textbook rates have inflated at an even greater rate than other expenses.
 Students are often choosing to not purchase required textbooks or course materials, which has been linked to poorer academic outcomes, degree completion rates, and what majors are chosen at the outset of school.

 There are expanding efforts to create open and no-cost alternatives that are tailored to faculty needs.
 Virginia has been a leader in this arena, with schools across the state working to publish open educational textbooks, provide grants to incorporate open into the classroom, partnering with the Open Textbook Network, and offering z-degrees, where all resources in the degree program are no-cost to students.